Ski hire equipment categories explained

 This category of skis would suit abilities from beginner up to and including 2 Star level ability under the ESF (Ecole Ski Francais) awards system.
-At this level your child is able to create a series of 10 or more basic controlled parallel turns over a marked slalom course on a moderately steep slope.
+At 2 Star level your child is able to create a series of 10 or more basic controlled parallel turns over a marked slalom course on a moderately steep slope.
 Can handle hollows and bumps on a traverse and direct downhill descent with control; side-slip with full edge control and execute the basic skating step.
 Approximately 2-4 weeks ski experience depending on age and ability.
 See list of skis from the: Child category

 6 to 11 year olds (ESF 3 Star level and above) = 'Rider Junior'